 We market and distribute our insurance programs exclusively through independent insurance agents and specialty insurance brokers.
 As a result, our business depends in large part on the marketing efforts of these agents and brokers and on our ability to offer insurance products and services that meet the requirements of the agents, the brokers and their customers.
-However, these agents and brokers are not obligated to sell or promote our products and many sell or promote competitors' insurance products, set lower prices for insurance coverage and/or offer higher commissions than we do.
+However, these agents and brokers are not obligated to sell or promote our products and many sell or promote competitors' insurance products in addition to our products.
+Some of our competitors have higher financial strength ratings, offer a larger variety of products, set lower prices for insurance coverage and/or offer higher commissions than we do.
 Therefore, we may not be able to continue to attract and retain independent agents and brokers to sell our insurance products.
 The failure or inability of independent agents and brokers to market our insurance products successfully could have a material adverse impact on our business, financial condition and results of operations.